Josh-Jo1/BlackJackApp/README.md

 ## Features

 1. Play blackjack with hit and stand actions
+2. Ask for hint to get optimal strategy calculation
-2. Display hand sums for each player and a message to indicate winner/bust
+3. Display hand sums for each player and a message to indicate winner/bust
-3. Switch between left- and right-handed modes
+4. Switch between left- and right-handed modes
-4. Restart whenever and play as long as you like
+5. Restart whenever and play as long as you like

 ## Roadmap

-1. Add optimal strategy calculator
-2. Incorporate betting system
+1. Incorporate betting system
-3. Implement double and split actions
+2. Implement double and split actions

 ## Credits